Types of Venomous Caterpillars (With Pictures) – Identification Guide

 The hag moth larva is one of the strangest venomous caterpillars you’ll come across.
 The unusual furry brown caterpillar has 18 spine-covered projections on its flattened, hair-covered body.
 The hag moth looks more like the skin of a brown spider than a moth caterpillar.

 Also called the monkey slug, hag moth caterpillars measure 0.6” to 1” (15 – 25 mm) long.
-You’ll find the bizarre-looking larvae on apple, birch, oak, chestnut, willow, and hickory trees.
+You’ll find the bizarre-looking caterpillar on host plants such as apple, birch, oak, chestnut, willow, and hickory trees.
 The brown bug is common throughout the eastern United States.

 White Cedar Moth Caterpillar (Leptocneria reducta)